gpschool/resources/README.md

         - Not clear of purpose, documentation lacking
         - Could be moved into a separate notebook as _extra work_
     - Added short 2-D example similar to Rich's
+        - Shows using isotropic kernels and mentions ARD parameter
         - Shows using product of two kernels with different active dimensions
-        - Shows using isotropic kernels
-        - Needs a bit of polishing
 - Removed all use of `m.plot()` and GPy's inbuilt plotting tools
     - Provided a transparent and _short_ function for plotting GP posterior given X, mean and covariance matrix
     - Show how to access these directly from model